h5py/h5py/docs/source/low.rst

 The actual conversion between datatypes is performed by the optimised routines inside the HDF5 library; all h5py does is provide the mapping between NumPy and HDF5 type objects.
 Because the HDF5 typing system is more comprehensive than the NumPy system, this is an asymmetrical process.

-While translating from ``NumPy => HDF5`` always results in a bit-for-bit identical description, the reverse process ``HDF5 => NumPy`` cannot be guaranteed to result in an exact description.
-In the vast majority of cases, this does not matter; HDF5 can natively auto-convert a huge variety of representations.
+Translating from an HDF5 datatype object to a dtype results in the closest standard NumPy representation of the datatype:

+    >>> from h5py import h5t
+    >>> h5t.STD_I32LE
+    50331712 [1] (L) TypeIntegerID int32
+    >>> h5t.STD_I32LE.dtype
+    dtype('int32')

+In the vast majority of cases the two datatypes will have exactly identical binary layouts, but not always.
+For example, an HDF5 integer can have additional leading or trailing padding, which has no NumPy equivalent.
+In this case the dtype will capture the logical intent of the type (as a 32-bit signed integer), but not its layout.

+The reverse transformation (NumPy type to HDF5 type) is handled by a separate function.
+It's guaranteed to result in an exact, binary-compatible
+representation:

+    >>> tid = h5t.py_create('=u8')
+    >>> tid
+    50331956 [1] (U) TypeIntegerID uint64

+The HDF5 library contains translation routines which can handle almost any conversion between types of the same class, including odd precisions and padding combinations.
+This process is entirely transparent to the user.

 API Versioning
 ==============